 Mistress makes me memorize the way to get to you.
 I am to board the Brothers Ney wagon in the morning as it travels north on the post road.
 After one stop at a tavern, the wagon will arrive at Hartkill just after midday where I disembark.
 I am to walk left, westward on another road which I will know by the sapling bent into the earth with one sprout growing skyward.
-But the the tail behind Brothers Ney are late.
-When I climb aboard and find a place among the others, it is already late afternoon.
-The others do not ask me where I am but are pleased to whose per cover when we reach it.
-At first I don't see it, but one of us, a boy with his hair in a pigtail, points and then we all do.
-Winking through the trees is a light.
-The

-after some

-By the sea, they say, cleaning ships, and repairing docks.
-They are ships, and repairing docks are paid and but their debt is paid and but hear the master Say No, more time is Necessary.
-He sends them away, North,

-to another produce a tanner box master.

-for two more years.
-I don't understand

-why they are Sad.
-Exeryone has to work.
+But the Brothers Ney are late.
+When I climb aboard and take a place at the tail behind the others, it is already late afternoon.
+The others do not ask me where I am headed but after a while are pleased to whisper where they have been.
+By the sea, the women say, they cleaning ships, the mend repairing docks.
+They are certain their years are paid but hear the master say no, more time is necessary.
+He sends them away, north, to another place, a tannery for two more years.
+I don't understand why they are sad.
+Everyone has to work.
+I ask did yo leave someone dear behind.
+All heads turn toward me and the wind dies.
+Daft, the man says.
+A woman across from me says, young.
+The man says, same.
+Another woman raises her voice to say leave her be.
+Too loud.
+Settle down back there the driver is shouting.
+The one who says I am daft bends down to scratch his ankle scratching for a long time while the others cough and scrape their shoes as if to defy the driver's command.
+The woman next to me whispers, there are no coffins in a tannery, only fast death.